ttungl/SDC-term2-Model-Predictive-Control/README.md

 #### Project description:
 * Choose the state, input(s), dynamics, constraints and implement Model Predictive Control.
-The outputs of the model are the steering angle and throttle acceleration which are applied to control the vehicle.
-So, the vehicle is able to drive successfully around the track.
+The vehicle is able to drive successfully around the track.

 * The implementation has been followed to the [rubric](https://review.udacity.com/#!/rubrics/896/view).